MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-duration-trend.md

 ### Change the column type

 The query doesn't return all the columns in the format in which you can directly consume them in Power BI reports.
-Therefore, you can change the column type as shown.
+You can change the column type as shown.

 - Change the type of column **Duration80thPercentileInSeconds** to **Decimal Number**.